nus-cs2103-AY2425S2/ip/docs/README.md

 Format: `event (your task)  /from (startdate) /to (finishdate)`

-Note: Date formatting is not yet supported here , so any text will work.
+Note: Precise date formatting is not yet supported here , so any text will work.

 An example using `list`